stigward/stigward.github.io/_posts/2022-09-26-swordmaster-pwn-chal.md

 ![version glibc](glibc_version_running.png)

-We can refer to the following chart for valid heap based attacks by version of glibc:
+We can refer to the following chart (source: https://hackmag.com/coding/htb-ropetwo-uaf/) for valid heap based attacks by version of glibc:

 ![glibc verison](glibc_version.png)